-CHRISTOPHER GRIFFIN is an associate in Sidley’s Los Angeles office and is a member of the Commercial Litigation and Disputes practice.
-Christopher participated in Sidley’s summer associate program in 2016 and Sidley’s Pro Bono Fellowship Program, during which he worked with the Education Equity group at the American Civil Liberties Union of Southern California.
-Prior to joining Sidley, Christopher served as a legal intern at the Post-Conviction Justice Project, where he advised and represented women serving life sentences in parole proceedings before the California Board of Parole Hearings and advocated for inmates sentenced to life without parole while they were juveniles by seeking resentencing to parole-eligible life sentences in state court.
+Prior to joining Sidley, Christopher participated in Sidley’s summer associate program and Sidley’s Pro Bono Fellowship Program, during which he worked with the Education Equity group at the ACLU of Southern California.
+He also served as a certified law student at the University of Southern California Post-Conviction Justice Project, where he advised and represented women serving life sentences in parole proceedings before the California Board of Parole Hearings, and advocated for inmates sentenced to life without parole while they were juveniles by seeking resentencing to parole-eligible life sentences in state court.